ptabasso2/datadog-otel-tracing/README.md

 + A java JDK (If building & running locally).
 Ex OpenJDK 11 or above
 + Gradle installed (If building & running locally).
 Ex Gradle 7.5.1
 + Git client
-+ A Datadog account with a valid API key
++ A Datadog account with a valid API key that has [Remote Configuration](https://docs.datadoghq.com/agent/remote_config/?tab=configurationyamlfile#prerequisites) enabled
++ A Datadog agent running version 7.43.0 or higher (v7.47.0+ recommended to enable Remote Configuration by default)
 + A VM or container running on a Linux system (Continuous Profiler does not work on OSX)
 + Your favorite text editor or IDE (Ex Sublime Text, Atom, vscode...)